kfrn/cinema-1917-api/documentation.md

  * On success, the HTTP status code in the response header is 200 ('OK').
  * In case of server error, the header status code is a 5xx error code and the response body contains an error object.

-The get request will return an object with the key "randomFilm"; the value is an object containing data about that film.
+The get request will return an object with the key "randomFilm", containing an object with data about the film.

     {
       "randomFilm": {